cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-defending-cloud-services-against-dos-attacks.md

 ## Vulnerability and Penetration Testing
 Microsoft uses many [security technologies and practices](https://www.microsoft.com/en-us/trustcenter/security/threatmanagement) to [protect its cloud infrastructure](https://blogs.technet.microsoft.com/hybridcloud/2015/05/05/protecting-your-datacenter-and-cloud-from-emerging-threats/) and on-premises networks against modern, sophisticated threats, including using antimalware components and services for cloud services, virtual machines (VMs), and other systems; Advanced Threat Analytics, which monitors normal usage patterns for networks, systems, and users, and employs machine learning to flag any behavior that is out of the ordinary, and regular penetration testing.

 In addition to performing our own penetration tests and offering to our customers a [Microsoft Cloud Unified Penetration Testing program](https://technet.microsoft.com/en-us/mt784683), we also engage with third-party security professionals who perform regular vulnerability assessments of and penetration testing against our cloud services.
-We make the reports from these third-party vulnerability assessments available for download from the [Service Trust Preview](https://aka.ms/STP) and the [Service Assurance](https://aka.ms/ServiceAssurance) portals.
+We make the reports from these third-party vulnerability assessments available for download from the [Service Trust](https://aka.ms/STP) and the [Service Assurance](https://aka.ms/ServiceAssurance) portals.